IL2HorusTeam/il2fb-mission-parser/docs/sections/buildings.rst

 The result is a :class:`dict` with ``buildings`` item which contains a list of buildings.

-We use `Building structure`_ to store information about buildings.
+We use :class:`~il2fb.parsers.mission.sections.buildings.Building` structure to store information about buildings.

 **Description**: